- Home

 Did you know that Jura has a larger population of deer than people?
 Nearby you can witness the dramatic Corryvreckan Whirlpool, the world’s third largest whirlpool on a guided boat trip.
 The pounding roar of the swirling waters can sometimes be heard over 10 miles away!

-On Islay, there are nine distilleries where you can taste the distinctively peaty flavours of the Whisky Coast.
+On Islay you can taste the distinctive peaty flavours of the Whisky Coast.
 This is the greatest of whisky-producing islands.
-It is only 25 miles long, but has no fewer than eight distilleries!
+It is only 25 miles long, but has no fewer than nine distilleries!

 Loch Awe is a scenic loch, gently fringed with thick conifer forests and beautiful oak woods.
 It’s most famous for the marvellously evocative ruin of Kilchurn Castle.
 Gazing out over the water from its tower you can take in the view of Ben Cruachan – truly awe-some!